ovh/docs/pages/platform/public-cloud/vrack-public-cloud/guide.en-au.md

 ![project selection](images/vrack2021-05.png){.thumbnail}

-Click on `Private network`{.action} (1) in the left side menu.
+Click on `Private network`{.action} in the left side menu.

 ![Private Network](images/vrack2021-02.png){.thumbnail}

-Click the `To get started, create a vRack`{.action} button (2).
+Click the `To get started, create a vRack`{.action} button.
 You will then have to choose to create a new vRack or to use an existing vRack.
 In our example, we will create a new vRack.
 Once you have made your choice, click `Create`{.action}.

 ![vRack creation](images/vrack3.png){.thumbnail}